Bookmark and Share Printer Friendly Team Member Info

 Team Attendance Policy

 It is important for everyone to be at the same practices at the same time.
 Being in class is the only reason a player should miss practice but everyone should schedule their classes around practice.
-In the event you need to take a class to graduate that you can't take another time communicate in advance of the quarter with the head coach.
+In the event you need to take a class to graduate (that you can't take another time) communicate in advance directly with the head coach.
+Unexcused absences from practice include but are not limited to dentist & doctor appointments, housing meetings, shifts at work, travel home early for the weekend, a roommate's ride to the airport, parents in town for something that is not practice.
+This includes any and all activities that are not class.
+All possible conflicts should all be scheduled around practice.
+Your practice time with your team is not the time to make appointments or other activities that are not a class.

-UCSB women's lacrosse is an open try-out program with A, B & Novice teams.
+UCSB women's lacrosse is an open try-out program with A & B teams.
 Everyone is welcome and no experience is necessary.
 We'd like to have 12 beginners come out for the team every year.
 Experienced players are also, of course, welcome.
 Even if you weren't recruited we have a spot in the program for you.
-Beginner lessons start the first Friday of Fall Quarter.
+Beginner lessons start the first Tuesday of Fall Quarter.
 Try it to see if you like it.

 1. Contact head coach Paul Ramsey if you have questions.